gardenlinux/gardenlinux/tests/README.md

 Run the tests (be sure you properly mounted the Garden Linux repository to the container and you are in `/gardenlinux/tests`):

     pytest --iaas=local --configfile=/config/mylocalconfig.yaml

+NOTE: With the `-k EXPRESSION` you can filter the tests by name to only run the tests you want, instead of all local tests.
+See `pytest --help` for more information.

 ## Misc
 Within this section further tests are listed that may help developing and contributing on Garden Linux.
 These tests are disjunct from the Garden Linux code itself and may only perform validation on code (like `Shellcheck` or `autopep`).